 Take a look at our table to see how well Phil and Teds pushchairs coped when put through our rigorous tests.

 Not a member?
-Unlock the table and also gain access to reviews on lots of baby products, including child car seats, with a £1 trial subscription to Which?.
+Unlock the table, and gain access to thousands of reviews including pushchairs, child car seats and more with a £1 trial subscription to Which?.

 Phil and Teds is well known for its three-wheeled pushchairs (though some models have four wheels).
 Most models can be converted into a tandem pushchair for two children if you buy a double kit.